 External stains from things like tea, coffee, red wine, or smoking are often more responsive to whitening than internal discolouration.
 Internal stains—caused by certain medications, trauma, or developmental changes—may be more resistant to whitening products.
 Your dentist can help identify the type of staining and what to expect. - Oral hygiene habits:

 Plaque and tartar can block whitening products from contacting the tooth surface evenly.
-Regular brushing, flossing, and dental cleans may help maintain a cleaner base for whitening.
+Regular brushing, flossing, and dental cleaning may help maintain a cleaner base for whitening.
 These habits also support general oral health before, during, and after orthodontics. - Lifestyle and diet:

 Smoking or consuming highly pigmented foods and beverages can increase the risk of staining both before and after whitening.
 Reducing these habits may help maintain results over time.
 They can also impact how noticeable any improvements appear. - Presence of orthodontic appliances: